titli17/Space-Shooter/README.md

 Since all our game elements are not rectangle, getRect() method is used which returns a rectangle object.
 This rectangle is matched to the dimensions of the object's image and positioned accordingly.
 The x and y position of the object along with the image width and height are passed as arguments to the getRect() method.

 The collision checking is done in the Game class.
 <br>First, we check every laser beam the spaceship shoots.
 If it collides with any of the 3 aliens, we erase that alien.
 If 5 lasers hit the cat ship, the alive attribute of the cat is set to false.
 After the lasers collide, their active attribute is set to false.
+If all the aliens are hit, we call the CreateAliens() method again.

 Next, we check every laser beam the aliens shoot.
 If it collides with the spaceship for 3 times, then GameOver!
 If it collides with the blocks of the obstacles, the blocks are erased.
 After the lasers collide, their active attribute is set to false.